WarriorRobots/ww-robotics-2018/src/main/java/frc/team2478/robot/TO_DO.md

 - design a prototype to knock cubes onto their side (pneumatic piston hits)
 - can't use chooser because we need to change values on the fly
 - Control Mode switcher: controls all run from XboxController at press of a button

+---

+- PID 3 modes for shooter
+- driver override in case of jam
+- requires((Subsystem) this.drivetrain)